Want more recommendations for your family?

 Did you know you can flag iffy content?
 Adjust limits for Drinking, Drugs & Smoking in your kid's entertainment guide.Get started

 Parents Need to Know

-KINGS OF THE EVENING would be a masterful snapshot of the hard-luck life of African Americans during the Great Depression... if it weren't for the fact that it has no real plot to stand on and no reason to pull an audience in.
+KINGS OF THE EVENING has no real plot to stand on and no reason to pull an audience in.
+It misses the chance to be a masterful snapshot of the hard-luck life of African Americans during the Great Depression.
 Yes, there's the basic framework of a story -- a young man leaves jail only to find a world hobbled by economic despair that, in turn, shackles most everyone but the monied few -- but little exploration happens.
 Wooden acting from Beckford and overacting from some of the supporting characters (Whitfield excepted) only reinforce the weakness of the story arc.
 (Not that they can be blamed for being written one dimensionally ... )